microsoft/FluidFramework/packages/framework/client-logger/fluid-telemetry/README.md

 ### Accessing App Insights Portal

 Before we can query, we must first navigate to your Azure App Insights telemetry page.
-To do this, go to your Azure App Insights Instance and Click on the “Logs” tab under Monitoring
+To do this, go to your Azure App Insights Instance and click on the “Logs” tab under Monitoring.

 ![Logs on App Insights Portal](readme_images/telemetry_1.png)

-Now, close out the “Queries” pane if it showed up for you and you will be in the view where we can now execute our queries.
+Now, close out the “Queries” pane if it showed up for you and you will be in the view where we can execute our queries.
 Note that if you are using the Fluid Azure App Insights logger, your telemetry data will be available in the “customEvents” table.

 ### Queries and results

 1. Session information

 The following query provides a table of data that can give you a quick overview of information about sessions for your application.
-It includes the Id of the document being interacted with, the number of collaborators and the length of each session.
-Note that query provides session id’s but these values do not actually exist in the telemetry, it is a concept we have derived from the data; See the intro paragraph for more information on sessions.
+It includes the Id of the container being interacted with, the number of collaborators and the length of each session.
+Note that query provides session id’s but these values do not actually exist in the telemetry, it is a concept we have derived from the data; see the intro paragraph for more information on sessions.

 ```sql
 let sessionGap = 5m;